 What are the best shoes for kettlebell training?

-Shoes encourage foot muscles to relax and
+Shoes encourage muscles to relax which

 cause them to weaken over time.

-Who am I trying to convert?
+Am I trying to convert people?

-Let me be clear, some of the following is belief based on my own analysis plus common sense, and as it is with any belief, I could be completely wrong, I’m ok with being wrong, prove me wrong with hard facts.
+Let me be clear, some of the following is a belief based on my own analysis plus common sense, and as it is with any belief, I could be completely wrong, I’m ok with being wrong, prove me wrong with hard facts.
 Until that happens, I believe the following.

 “I believe GS should allow competition with no shoes and I believe that the performance will increase for those wearing no shoes.”